rainkinz/capistrano-solr/README.md

 ## Usage

-See the example install which contains a fully working version that can be deployed to a local Vagrant instance.
+See the example https://github.com/rainkinz/capistrano-solr-example project which contains a fully working version that can be deployed to a local Vagrant instance.

 ## Development